 Combining these requirements can be difficult to achieve but is possible in a suitably supported reclined mode at 40-45° which conforms to spinal morphology (configuration).
 This alone is impractical as a work position unless a number of secondary requirements are incorporated to make this simple concept suitable and practical for a work chair.

-- A reclined mode for prolonged work ☛2T reclined mode→
+- A reclined mode which has a correctly supported, supine, stable position for prolonged work ☛2T reclined mode→

 - An upright mode required for certain jobs. ☛2T Upright mode→

-- An unstable intermediate mode to enable a quick, easy transition between the 2T modes. ☛2T transition mode→ ☛ dynamic seating→ With the recognition that the transition movement has physiological advantages, this has been upgraded to a ‘mode’.
-The 2T now becomes a triple-mode (3M) concept.
+- An unstable intermediate mode to enable a quick, easy transition between the 2T modes. ☛2T transition mode→ With the recognition that the transition movement has physiological advantages, this has been upgraded to a ‘mode’. ☛ dynamic seating→

 Compared to people who sit the least, those who spend most time in a chair have a 112 % higher risk of developing diabetes, a 147% higher risk of suffering “cardiovascular events” such as strokes and a 49%t increased risk of death from any cause. (http://www.telegraph.co.uk/wellbeing/fitness/sitting-disease-is-killing-us-and-exercise-doesnt-help/) Alarming but not entirely an effect of the bio-mechanics and not examined here.
 However some posts are relevant.